awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.create.md

 + **Maximum Aurora capacity unit** – Aurora Serverless can increase capacity up to this capacity unit\.

 You can also choose the following optional scaling configuration options:
 + **Force scaling the capacity to the specified values when the timeout is reached** – You can choose this setting if you want Aurora Serverless to force Aurora Serverless to scale even if it can't find a scaling point before it times out\.
-If you want Aurora Serverless to cancel \(roll back\) capacity changes if it's unable to find a scaling point, don't choose this setting\.
+If you want Aurora Serverless to cancel capacity changes if it can't find a scaling point, don't choose this setting\.
 For more information, see [Timeout action for capacity changes](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.timeout-action)\.
 + **Pause compute capacity after consecutive minutes of inactivity** – You can choose this setting if you want Aurora Serverless to scale to zero when there's no activity on your DB cluster for an amount of time you specify\.
 With this setting enabled, your Aurora Serverless DB cluster automatically resumes processing and scales to the necessary capacity to handle the workload when database traffic resumes\.

 Before you can create an Aurora Serverless DB cluster, you need an AWS account\.
 You also need to have completed the setup tasks for working with Amazon Aurora\.
 For more information, see [Setting up your environment for Amazon Aurora](CHAP_SettingUp_Aurora.md)\.
 You also need to complete other preliminary steps for creating any Aurora DB cluster\.
 To learn more, see [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

- Aurora Serverless is available in certain AWS Regions only\.
-Currently, Aurora Serverless requires Aurora\(MySQL\)\-5\.6\.10a, Aurora \(MySQL 5\.7\) 2\.07\.1, or Aurora PostgreSQL \(compatible with PostgreSQL 10\.7\)\.
+ Aurora Serverless is available in certain AWS Regions and for specific Aurora MySQL and Aurora PostgreSQL versions only\.
+For more information, see [Aurora Serverless](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Serverless)\.

 **Note**
 The cluster volume for an Aurora Serverless cluster is always encrypted\.
-That means that when you create your Aurora Serverless DB cluster, you can't turn off encryption\.
-However, you can choose your own encryption key during the process of creating your Aurora Serverless DB cluster as outlined in the following steps\.
-If you don't want to use your own key, one is generated for you\.
+When you create your Aurora Serverless DB cluster, you can't turn off encryption, but you can choose to use your own encryption key\.

-You can create an Aurora Serverless DB cluster with the AWS Management Console, the AWS CLI, or the RDS API\.
+You can create an Aurora Serverless DB cluster with the AWS Management Console, the AWS CLI, or the RDS API by following the steps below\.

 ## Console<a name="aurora-serverless.create.console"></a>

-To create a new Aurora Serverless DB cluster, you sign in to the AWS Management Console\.
-Choose an AWS Region that supports Aurora Serverless\.
+To create a new Aurora Serverless DB cluster, you sign in to the AWS Management Console and select an AWS Region that supports Aurora Serverless\.
 Choose Amazon RDS from the AWS Services list, and then click **Create database**\.

 On the **Create database** page:
 + Choose **Standard Create** for the database creation method\.
 + Choose **Amazon Aurora** for the Engine type in the **Engine options** section\.

-You can now choose either **Amazon Aurora with MySQL compatibility** or **Amazon Aurora with PostgreSQL compatibility**\.
-You can continue setting up your Aurora Serverless DB cluster by using the steps for your choice as outlined in the following\.
+You then choose **Amazon Aurora with MySQL compatibility** or **Amazon Aurora with PostgreSQL compatibility** and continue creating the Aurora Serverless DB cluster by using the steps from the following examples\.
 If you choose a version of the DB engine that doesn't support Aurora Serverless, the **Serverless** option doesn't display\.

 ### Example for Aurora MySQL<a name="aurora-serverless.create.console.MySQL"></a>

 Choose **Amazon Aurora with MySQL Compatibility** for the Edition\.
 Choose the Aurora MySQL engine you want for your cluster from the **Version** selector\.
-The following image shows the versions available for selection\.
+The following image shows an example\.

 ![\[Create Aurora Serverless DB cluster with console\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-serverless-select.png)